 I conduct research that focuses on studies, analyses, explorations, syntheses, critiques, and expressions of the interface between natural sciences and the humanities/arts.
 This work includes, but is not limited to, philosophy and creative writing.
 My studies in philosophy pertain to environmental and natural resource ethics, as well as environmental justice.
 My efforts in writing are primarily in the genre of creative non-fiction and nature writing, including book-length works, essays, and shorter pieces.
 I also pursue scholarly studies at the interface between religion and the natural sciences, with a focus on the transcendental tradition, intellectual pluralism/pragmatism, and panentheistic perspectives.

-Students: Mikey Tabak
+Alumni: Mikey Tabak

 Top of Page